jan-kozinski/ecommerce/docs/adr/order-service-database-v1.md

 # Context and drivers

 - I want to test PostgreSQL and learn more about it
-- Order serice must operate without downtimes
+- Order service must operate without downtimes
 - Order records must be consistent
 - Order may have some unstructurized metadata in future (like appliead discount etc.)
 - Database must be well supported by swift tools